-Washington State Overtime Labor Laws
+Washington State Overtime and Labor Laws

 Below is an overview of the minimum wage and overtime pay laws that apply to workers in the state of Washington.

 Private actions to enforce Washington’s wage and hour laws, and recover unpaid overtime due to workers, are commonly brought (on a contingent fee basis) by employment law firms such as The Lore Law Firm.

 If you believe that you have been deprived of the overtime pay that you are legally entitled to, please contact us for a free and confidential review of your situation.

 As of January 1, 2014, Washington state minimum wage is $9.32.

 - January 1, 2011 $8.67

 Tipped employees must be paid at least $9.32 per hour.
 Employers are not allowed to use tips as a credit against minimum wage.

 Most hourly workers are entitled to be paid overtime at a rate of at least one and one-half times the worker’s regular hourly rate for hours worked over 40 during a 7-day work week.